 An administrative body is set up in the Institution to make the campus ragging free, eradicate harassment and to address the grievances of students and staff.
-The head of the committee and members are nominated by Head of the Institution to oversee the process and maintain strict vigil in all the activities carried out at the institute.
+The head of thecommittee and members are nominated by Head of the Institution to oversee the process and maintain strict vigil in all the activities carried out at the institute.
 Principal holds ameeting with all the members and brief the importance of the committee and also the responsibility of each members.
 The members are advised to implement their taskdiligently and periodically update the report to the head of the committee and during any unforeseen incidents an emergency meeting is conducted in the presence of Head of the Institution to discuss and the action is taken accordingly.
 The management has delegated its authority to the Principal.
-The principal in-turn has delegated the powers to committee Heads and committee members.
-All these committees work independely and implement need based action into force for the upliftment of the college.
+The principal in-turn has delegated the powers to committee members.
+All thesecommittees work independely and implement need based action into force for the upliftment of the college.